INSRapperswil/python-basic-labs/README.md

 # Python Basics Jupyter Notebooks

+Python labs for the Swiss German Videos on [Youtube](https://www.youtube.com/playlist?list=PLRANZYigacWIDKePwwsmYykytkw5_M_OU).
+Partitioning is mostly congruent with the book [Automate the Boring Stuff](https://automatetheboringstuff.com/) and can be used as a supplement.

 ## Run locally with VS Code

 Running notebooks in VS Code is easy and fun.
 Just install the Microsoft Python extension.